MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-dev-overview.md

 - Create new files for your solution
 - Get assistance with creating the appropriate configuration and setting files
-- Use code snippets that provide templates for coding application objects, use
+- Use code snippets that provide templates for coding application objects
 - Get compiler validation while coding
 - Press F5 to publish your changes and see your code running